shopware5/devdocs/source/blog/_posts/2018-07-25-switching-to-composer-installation.md

 composer create-project shopware/composer-project composer-installation \
     --no-interaction --stability=dev
 ```
-You should receive an error message like the following because we didn't created a .env file:
+You should receive an error message like the following because we didn't create a .env file:

 ```bash
 Could not load .env file